 - Addition of eucalyptus in daily diet can be done by mixing it in tea.
 Though extremely bitter, this is a highly potent herb aiding in opening up the respiratory tract.

 - Increase the addition of spices such as turmeric, cinnamon, and cardamom to your cooking to make your meals healthy.

 AYURVEDA- EXTERNAL APPLICATIONS

-- Brushing with/chewing a neem tree stick is another way to reduce any infection or control lingering microorganisms in the mouth reducing the incidence of them moving down the respiratory tract from the mouth and cause diseases.
+- Brushing with/chewing a neem tree stick is another way to reduce infection and control lingering microorganisms in the mouth.
+It reduces the incidence of them moving down the respiratory tract from the mouth and causing diseases.

 - Applying ghee to the inside of the nostrils is another practice suggested by Ayurveda.
 It prevents any harmful disease-carrying microbes from entering the airways and lungs.
 This also opens up nostrils for better inhalation.

 Ayush has certified Ayurveda practitioners who are available for medical consultation during these trying times.
 Follow the above ayurvedic practices regularly as much as possible to live a healthy life.
 They will improve your health and maybe even prevent/lessen the impact of Coronavirus.